Generating objects

 Events generated

 Brickworks automatically generate events whenever records are generated in the context of a customer profile.
-This creates a comprehensive audit trail and feeds valuable data back into Synerise platform for analytics, personalization optimization, and customer journey tracking.
+This creates a comprehensive audit trail and feeds valuable data back into the Synerise platform for analytics, personalization optimization, and customer journey tracking.
 The following events are generated:

 Distribution channels